Dishmaster M2000 Century - Installation

 - Gently open the cold water supply shut-off valve.
 Examine the supply line and fitting to make sure there are no leaks.
 If there is a leak, tighten the fitting just enough to stop the leak.

 - Slowly open the faucet valve.
 It is not unusual for air or air/water mixed to come out until the water lines fully refill with water.
 Allow the water to run, both hot and cold, until the air is out of the lines and all debris has been flushed.

 - Close the faucet valve.

-- Check again for leaks.
+- Check once again for leaks.

-- When all is well, re-attach the aerator assembly.
+- Re-attach the aerator assembly.